amazon-science/MO-LightGBM/README.md

 [//]: # (```)

 ## Citation
-If you use this work, please consider citing the papers:
+If you use this work, or otherwise found our work valuable, please consider citing the papers:

 [Multi-Label Learning to Rank through Multi-Objective Optimization](https://dl.acm.org/doi/pdf/10.1145/3580305.3599870)